Offline Signing with Atto Commons

 - Kotlin

-const address = new AttoAddress(AttoAlgorithm.V1, publicKey); // derive the Atto address (V1 algorithm)
+const address = new AttoAddress(AttoAlgorithm.V1, publicKey); // build the Atto address

 import cash.atto.commons.*